Pregnancy: First Prenatal Visit

 - Checking for immunity to German measles (rubella).

 - Testing for the human immunodeficiency virus (HIV).
-This is done only with your consent or request.
 Early detection and treatment lowers the chance that the baby will get HIV from the mother.
-The U.S. Preventive Services Task Force and U.S. Centers for Disease Control and Prevention recommend that all pregnant women be screened for HIV infection to help prevent fetal infection.3
+The U.S. Preventive Services Task Force and U.S. Centers for Disease Control and Prevention recommend that all pregnant women be screened for HIV infection to help prevent fetal infection.3, 4

 You may also be screened for:

 - Hepatitis B .
 If you have a hepatitis B infection, your baby will receive the hepatitis vaccine and hepatitis B immune globulin (HBIG) within 12 hours of birth.

 - Diseases that are passed down through your family (genetic disorders).
 You may want to have a screening test if you or your partner has a family history of genetic disorders or if certain genetic disorders are more common among people of your racial or ethnic background.
 Screening tests for genetic disorders include those for:5